 Chatterjee has reported on how chronic stress from racism has a devastating impact on pregnancy outcomes in black women.
 She has reported on the factors that put adolescents and youth on a path to school shootings, and what some schools are doing keep them off that path.
 She has covered the rising rates of methamphetamine and opioid use by pregnant women, and how some cities are helping these women stay off the drugs, have healthy pregnancies, and raise their babies on their own.
 She has also written about the widespread levels of loneliness and lack of social connection in America and its consequences of people's physical health.

-In her role, Chatterjee has reported on the reasons behind a disturbing health statistic in America — the unusually high rate of infant death among African Americans.
-In her previous role as an editor for NPR's The Salt, she produced one of her favorite projects, a short online food video series called "Hot Pot: A Dish.
-A Memory," which featured dishes from a particular country as made by a person who grew up with the dish.
+Before starting at NPR's health desk in 2018, Chatterjee was an editor for NPR's The Salt, where she edited stories about food, culture, nutrition, and agriculture.
+In that role, she also produced a short online food video series called "Hot Pot: A Dish, A Memory," which featured dishes from a particular country as made by a person who grew up with the dish.
 The series was produced in collaboration with NPR's Goats & Soda blog.